Bukama/CodeSnippets/events.md

 ### The _EventStore_ table

-An _EventStore_ is a database table with a fixed column definition, which is shown below.
+An _EventStore_ is a database table with a fixed column definition of which the most important columns are shown below.

 ```text
 EventStore E1